AnyLog-co/documentation/getting started.md

 local copy of the blockchain.
 Therefore, if connection to the blockchain platform is lost, the node continues to operate based on the latest copy of the metadata that is maintained locally on the node.
 Synchronizing the local copy of the blockchain data is explained in the following section: [Blockchain Synchronizer](https://github.com/AnyLog-co/documentation/blob/master/background%20processes.md#blockchain-synchronizer).

-## Managing the Data
+## The Data
 The users data is distributed in local databases on the Operators Nodes.
 Operators can use different databases for different sets of data.
 Currently AnyLog Operators can use the following databases:
 [PostgreSQL](https://www.postgresql.org/) - recommended for larger nodes and deployments of large data sets.
 [SQLite](https://www.sqlite.org/index.html) - recommended for gateways, smaller nodes and deployments of small or in-memory data sets.

-The data managed by the network is distributed to many nodes but the network protocol provides a unified view over the distributed data - the query process for user data does not need to identify the nodes that host the relevant data.
-For each query, the network protocol resolves the location of the relevant data and returns a reply as if the data is organized in a single database.
+The data managed by the network is distributed to many nodes but the network protocol provides a unified view over the distributed data - the query process does not need to identify the nodes that host the relevant data - for each query, the network protocol resolves the location of the relevant data and returns a reply as if the data is organized in a single database.

 Related documentation: